 Curious about cat heat cycles?
 So are many cat owners as most female cats go in heat during their mating season from early spring through early fall.
 In this article, we will explain why cats don’t go in heat during winter and how natural lighting can have its impact on the heat cycle of a female cat.

 Unlike people who cycle monthly, or dogs who usually cycle twice a year, cats have a specific pattern of how their heat cycle occurs.
 The most unique thing about this is something called “seasonal breeding”.
 That is, cats do not mate during winter.

 Cats are not the only seasonal breeders.

-Horses, lemurs, groundhogs hamsters are few examples of animals, who, similarly like cats, become responsive to breeding when amount of daylight exceeds a specific threshold.
-Cats need 12 hours of daylight to initiate heat cycle.
+Horses, lemurs, groundhogs, and hamsters are a few examples of animals that become responsive to breeding when the amount of daylight exceeds a specific threshold.
+Cats need 12 hours of daylight to initiate a heat cycle.

 How daylight can affect heat cycle of cats?

 Have you heard a hormone names Melatonin?
-Carrying it’s name derived from Greek Melos – black, dark, it is also known as sleep hormone.
-It is released by most animals in the absence of light and helps to maintain sleep – wake cycle.
+Carrying its name derived from Greek Melos – black, dark, it is also known as sleep hormone.
+It is released by most animals in the absence of light and helps to maintain the sleep – wake cycle.
 This is why you feel sleepy during rainy days and why it’s hard to get back to sleep if you turned on light during the night.

 In addition to the main functions of melatonin, there are several more.
 Did you know that melatonin suppresses the Luteinizing Hormone (LH) and Follicle-stimulating hormones (FSH)?
 Both of these are very important in developing and maintaining heat cycle in most mammal females.
 If you want more details on this, please read our article about hormonal activity of a cat during the heat, which is part of our series about cats going in heat.